Curator’s statement

 Visit Café A Brasileira in Chiado: Take a break at this iconic café in the Chiado district, frequented by poets and intellectuals like Fernando Pessoa.
 Don’t miss the statue of Luís de Camões, Portugal’s renowned poet, nearby.

 Sample seafood at Mercado da Ribeira: Treat yourself to a feast at Mercado da Ribeira, aka Time Out Market.
+It is a great restaurant representation.
 Dive into fresh seafood and other tasty Portuguese treats while soaking up the lively atmosphere.

 Check out some incredible views at Miradouro de Santa Catarina, Miradouro da Senhora do Monte, or my favorite, Miradouro da Graça.
 Each of these scenic lookout points offers stunning panoramic views of Lisbon.